Skip to the main content.

 • Existing land use planning policies

 5. Develop an in-house protocol for consultation and or engagement.
-Such a protocol could include, but not be limited to:

-• Decision making process
+• Decision-making process

-• Consultation can be a costly and time intensive process - ensure the resources are available before you start
+• Consultation can be a costly and time-intensive process - ensure the resources are available before you start

 • Staff responsibilities